Connecticut Woman Injured When Concrete From Bridge Struck Car

 In some situations when incidents like this occur they are the result of someone throwing a rock from an overpass.
 Other times however, it is possible that the rock or concrete could be from the bridge or overpass falling apart.
 This appears to be what happened here, as following the incident state police indicated that it appeared that a slab of concrete was missing from the overpass.
 At this point a portion of the road under the bridge is closed while the bridge is being inspected.

 Though unclear, it is possible that the woman who was injured in this case could decide to file a lawsuit against the state of New York.
-If she pursues that course of action a lawyer would be of assistance.
+If she pursues that course of action a car accident lawyer would be of assistance.
+At D'Amico and Pettinicchi, our award winning personal injury attorneys charge no upfront fees if we take on your case.